 Maasai Mara National Reserve

-Locals who occupy these villages have a synergetic relationship with the Wildlife and are well informed about how important Wildlife is to the tourism industry.
+Locals who occupy these villages have a synergetic relationship with the wildlife and are well informed about how important wildlife is to the tourism industry.

 Maasai Mara is composed of four main terrain types including the Ngama hills to the east, Oloololo escarpment that forms the western boundary, Mara Triangle that borders the Mara River with its lush grasslands and acacia woodlands together with the Central plains, an area that forms the largest part of the reserve.
 It is scattered with bushes and boulders on rolling grasslands.

 Usually from July, millions of arriving Wildebeest from Serengeti scatter the great plains of Maasai Mara National Reserve.
-When you combine the Park’s Wilderness and these animals, it makes for a spectacular sight that is hard to find anywhere else.
+When you combine the park’s Wilderness and these animals, it makes for a spectacular sight that is hard to find anywhere else.

-Availability of these migrating animals means that Lions, cheetah and leopards will have plenty to feed, therefore it’s no wonder that they grow strong and are healthy during this period of time.
+Availability of these migrating animals means that lions, cheetah and leopards will have plenty to feed, therefore it’s no wonder that they grow strong and are healthy during this period of time.

-See Wildebeest Migration
+Experience the Wildebeest Migration

 Without a doubt, this is the main reason for most trips to Maasai Mara National Reserve.
 This annual event is exceptional and invites thousands of travelers who flock in to see millions of gazelles, wildebeest, and zebras that migrate from Tanzania’s Serengeti to Kenya’s Maasai Mara.
 It takes place between the months of July and October.

-If you are still not sure of the best way to take in Maasai Mara’s panorama, Game driving around the Park suburbs is the best option.
+If you are still not sure of the best way to take in Maasai Mara’s panorama, game driving around the park suburbs is the best option.
 This excursion takes you out and into the Maasai Mara in search of notable wild animals.

 With a trained guide, enjoy remarkable game viewing at some of the Park’s best safari camps like Private Governors Camp, Little Governors camp, and more.